google/glome/README.md

 - It is stateless (unlike [HOTP]).
 - It does not depend on time (unlike [TOTP]).
-- It does not require a predefined secret sharing (unlike [HOTP] and [TOTP]).
+- It does not require predefined secret sharing (unlike [HOTP] and [TOTP]).

-These properties make it a good choice for low dependency environments (e.g., devices with no persistent storage, source of entropy, or a real-time clock).
-It can be also useful for managing access to a large fleet of hosts where synchronising state or sharing a predefined secrets can be a challenge.
+These properties make it a good choice for low dependency environments (e.g., devices with no persistent storage a real-time clock).
+It can be also useful for managing access to a large fleet of hosts where synchronising state or sharing predefined secrets can be a challenge.

-GLOME Login can be easily integrated with existing systems through [PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) (`lib_glome`) or through the a [login(1)](https://manpages.debian.org/testing/login/login.1.en.html) wrapper ([glome-login](login)).
+GLOME Login can be easily integrated with existing systems through [PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) (`libglome`) or through the [login(1)](https://manpages.debian.org/testing/login/login.1.en.html) wrapper ([glome-login](login)).

 [GLOME Login protocol](docs/glome-login.md) is is built on top of the [Generic Low Overhead Message Exchange (GLOME) protocol](docs/protocol.md).